thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pdf-password-android.md

 I started experimenting to rule out possible scenarios:

 <ol>
 <li>If the password was never written to persistent storage, then the app couldn't have been able to decrypt the PDF when the phone was offline.
-But switching the internet connection didnt seem to have an effect on the app, so this scenario was ruled out.</li>
+But the app was able to open the downloaded PDFs even in the absence of an internet connection, so this scenario was ruled out.</li>

-<li>Since I had a rooted device, I started looking for clues in the app's /data folder:
+<li>Since I had a rooted device, I started looking for clues in the app's `/data` folder:
 <ul>
 <li>Shared Preferences: Didn't find any clue here</li>
 <li>App SQLite database: Mostly empty, no clue here either</li>